 SELC is collaborating with national partners to champion state and federal policies that support offshore wind development.
 In 2012, we co-sponsored a report released by the National Wildlife Federation—The Turning Point for Atlantic Offshore Wind—that highlights the enormous potential for powering East Coast population centers with this energy source.
 It also highlights the potential for powering economic growth: tapping just a fraction of the wind power available off our Atlantic states could generate some 300,000 new jobs and more than $200 billion in new economic activity.

 Fulfilling this potential will require government policies that level the playing field for offshore wind.
 These include continuation of the federal investment tax credit for offshore wind development, as well as state requirements that power companies meet a significant portion of electricity demand with clean and renewable energy resources—a.k.a. renewable portfolio standards.

 First Steps for Virginia and North Carolina

 The relatively shallow waters off the Virginia coast offer some of the best wind power sites in the country.
-With strong encouragement from SELC, the federal Bureau of Ocean Energy Management (BOEM) has announced it will auction a lease in 2013 for nearly 113,000 acres off Virginia for wind energy projects.
+With strong encouragement from SELC, the federal Bureau of Ocean Energy Management (BOEM) auctioned a lease in 2013 for nearly 113,000 acres off the Virginia coast for wind energy projects.
 Located 23.5 nautical miles from land, the area is expected to generate enough electricity to power 700,000 homes.

-Harnessing the winds off Virginia and North Carolina will take the nation a step closer to meeting the U.S. Department of Energy’s ambitious goal of bringing 10 gigawatts of offshore wind power online by 2020.
+Harnessing the winds off Virginia, North Carolina, and South Carolina will take the nation a step closer to meeting the U.S. Department of Energy’s ambitious goal of bringing 10 gigawatts of offshore wind power online by 2020.
 That’s roughly the equivalent of a dozen big power plants.